Stuartlab-UCSC/hexmap-view/public/docs/_sources/queryApi.txt

 All Queries
 -----------
  | API query URLs begin with "https://tumormap.ucsc.edu/?query=" followed by the specific query ID.
- | API query parameters are sent in the HTTP POST messsge body in JSON format.
+ | API query parameters are sent in the HTTP POST message body in JSON format.
  | API responses are returned in JSON format.